Best Hotels in Manebhanjan

 While a nice homestay experience in Manebhanjan

-The first one is Hotel Exotica.
-More than the hotel itself (which is actually quite basic and does not look attractive), it's the person owning the hotels draws me here.
+More than the hotel itself (which is actually quite basic and does not look attractive), it's the person owning the hotel draws me here.
 Because I get to understand a lot about the locality from Jeevan Chetri, owner of Exotika and popularly known in Manebhanjan as Masterji.

 He is a retired Head Master of the government school at Manebhanjan and everybody in the area would know him without fail.
 In fact many taxi and Land Rover drivers at Mane Bhanjan have actually studied in the school under him and respect him a lot.
 Some say that he was a very strict headmaster.
 However when you speak to him, he is a perfect gentleman.